ARMmbed/mbed-os-linker-report/README.md

 # d3.js based ELF Linker Statistics
 This repository is used to generate interactive linker statistics.
-Please have a look at our [example section](docs).
+Please have a look at our [interactive example](https://armmbed.github.io/mbed-os-linker-report/).

 ## Step-By-Step instructions